 Markkanen is projected to be a top-ten pick in the NBA draft in June 2017, shortly after his 20th birthday.
-Born in Vantaa, just north of Helsinki, and raised in the central Finnish city of Jyväskylä, he is finishing his freshman season with the Arizona Wildcats in spring 2017.
+Born in Vantaa, just north of Helsinki, and raised in the central Finnish city of Jyväskylä, he finished his freshman season with the Arizona Wildcats in spring 2017.
 The team was one of the favourites to win the National Collegiate Athletic Association Division I championship, but ended up getting knocked out of the playoffs three games into the post-season.

-Going into the national tournament, which is nicknamed March Madness, Markkanen leads the seventh-ranked Wildcats in scoring at more than 15 points a game.
-The top scorer in the U20 European Championship in 2016, Markkanen is eligible for the draft because he will have played one year of college basketball.
+Going into the national tournament, which is nicknamed March Madness, Markkanen led the seventh-ranked Wildcats in scoring at more than 15 points a game.
+The top scorer in the U20 European Championship in 2016, Markkanen is eligible for the draft because he has played one year of college basketball.
 Talent scouts have verified his immediate readiness for the NBA, listing his size, coordination, physique, shooting mechanics and athleticism as the basis for a successful career.

 Blood, sweat and cheers

 Whereas European players coming to America were once considered mechanical, awkward shooters, future NBA Hall of Famer Dirk Nowitzki of Germany was one of the big men who changed that perception with his fluid motion.
 As continental coaching began to improve and the NBA’s influence spread to Europe, genetically gifted youngsters like Markkanen began reaping the benefits.
 Because of his outside touch, NBA scouts believe Markkanen, like Nowitzki, will be suited to playing on the wing.